Jamesyang2333/SAM/sam_multi/README.md

 ```
 python run_dbgen.py --run job-light-ranges-reload
 ```
 By default, this generates the database using the model [`./models/uaeq-mscn-400.pt`](./models/uaeq-mscn.pt).
 The generation process runs for 100 iterations.
+The generated data csv files are saved at `./generated_database/imdb`.

 **Test the generated database** To test the fidelity of generated database, import the files to a PostgreSQL database:
 ```sql